-While barefooting is considered the ideal for horses, there are times when shoes are necessary.
-Horses that pull abnormal amounts of weight require shoes to prevent their hooves from wearing down.
-Shoes are often used to protect racing horses that have weak hoof or leg muscles.
-They are also used to give horses extra traction in the snow and ice.
+While going barefoot may be considered by some as ideal for horses, there are times when shoes are necessary.
+Horses that pull abnormal or excessive loads require shoes to prevent their hooves from wearing down unevenly or abnormally.
+Shoes are often used to protect and support the hooves of racing and other performance horses.
+Farriers may also apply horseshoes for therapeutic purposes.
+Furthermore, shoes may be used to give horses extra traction in snow and ice.

 The Dangers of Horseshoeing

 Barefoot enthusiasts point to shoeing as the cause of many problems, and, indeed, poor shoeing can do more harm than good.
 But shoeing also has many benefits.
 Whether or not barefoot is best is up to you and your horse.
 Most farriers are very good at their jobs, but mistakes do happen.
 If the horse's hoof is brittle or damaged, the nails used in horseshoeing can do further damage.
 Sometimes, the nails are inserted incorrectly, causing the animal pain and damaging the soft tissue in the hoof.
 An improperly placed or fitted shoe can cause damage when the animal walks, similar to the issues that arise when humans wear shoes that are too small or uncomfortable.